midas-framework/perimeter/README.md

 - ServiceUnavailable -> ServiceUnavailable
 - ServiceError -> ServiceError

+### Scope

+This project is currently testing the idea or a unified error approach.
+It both defines the error types and uses them.

+For these reason this project includes wrappers to common utilites that I would hope would be extracted in the future. i.e.

+1. `perimeter/service/http_client` is a wrapper around `gleam/httpc` that adds a `to_report` function.
+If the error report type was commonly used this could move to `gleam/httpc`

+2. `perimeter/email_address` defines an `EmailAddress` type, I would expect this to move to a library for handling email addresses (or even stdlib)

 ### Appendix: Other names

 Perimeter could otherwise be called Shell, from "functional core imperitive shell", but that has to many other meanings in programming.